Feldspar: Compositions

-Solid solutions between K-feldspar and albite are called alkali feldspar.
+Solid solutions between orthoclase and albite are called alkali feldspar.
 Solid solutions between albite and anorthite are called plagioclase, or, more properly, plagioclase feldspar.
 Only limited solid solution occurs between K-feldspar and anorthite, and in the two other solid solutions, immiscibility occurs at temperatures common in the crust of the Earth.
-Albite is considered both a plagioclase and alkali feldspar.
+Albite is considered both a plagioclase and an alkali feldspar.

 The ratio of alkali feldspar to plagioclase feldspar, together with the proportion of quartz, is the basis for the QAPF classification of igneous rock.
-Calcium-rich plagioclase is the first feldspar to crystallize from a cooling magma, but the plagioclase becomes increasingly sodium-rich as crystallization continues.
+Calcium-rich plagioclase is the first feldspar to crystallize from cooling magma, then the plagioclase becomes increasingly sodium-rich as crystallization continues.
 This defines the continuous Bowen's reaction series.
 K-feldspar is the final feldspar to crystallize from the magma.

 Alkali feldspars

 Alkali feldspars are grouped into two types: those containing potassium in combination with sodium, aluminium, or silicon; and those where potassium is replaced by barium.
-The first of these include:
+The first of these includes: